SoftwareFlow/vip_heli/README.md

 3. Set a waypoint at the map
 4. Start the flight with `/helistart`
 5. Helicopter will start and land softly at destination

+> [!TIP]
+> While your Helicopter is landing, dont walk around.
+The NPC will try to be exact at your coords.

 > **Commands**
 - `/heli`